JonasMoss/kdensity/README.md

 parametric start `start`.
 You can optionally specify the `support` parameter, which is used to find the normalizing constant.

-The following example plots both a gamma-kernel density estimate with a gamma start (black) and the the fully parametric gamma density.
+The following example uses the  data set plots both a gamma-kernel density estimate with a gamma start (black) and the the fully parametric gamma density.
 The underlying parameter estimates are always maximum likelood.